milansie/websocket-demo/README.md

 # websocket-demo
-simple demo to compare differences between myfaces (2.3-next) and omnifaces websocket implementation
+simple demo to compare differences between myfaces, mojarra and omnifaces websocket implementation just change maven profile to use desired jsf implementation

 *note: use myfaces-2.3-next-M8 or later to work correctly*